Understanding the Stages of Trauma Recovery for Healing and Growth

 The journey of trauma recovery is often not linear.
 Setbacks are a natural part of the healing process and can feel discouraging.
 It’s important to remember that these moments do not erase progress but are opportunities to learn and grow.

 Celebrating growth, no matter how small, is essential for maintaining motivation.
 Acknowledge milestones and personal achievements along the recovery journey.
-Focusing on progress can help traumatized survivors cultivate hope and build a fulfilling and empowered life.
+Focusing on progress can help traumatised survivors cultivate hope and build a fulfilling and empowered life.

 Conclusion: Embracing Post-Traumatic Growth